Bazaar Logo

 We’re a UK based team of doctors, pharmacists and expert formulators and we want to provide a fast virtual dermatology service so you can have access to effective, science backed ingredients.

-The majority of our formulas are £48.40 per 30ml.
-We bill £24.20 per month and your 30ml bottle is delivered every 8 weeks.
+Most of our skincare formulations are on subscription at £48.40 per 30ml (2 months supply).
+We bill £24.20 per month to allow you to spread the cost!
+Your 30ml bottle is delivered every 8 weeks.

 You can change this to 12 weeks in your dashboard if you progress through the formula more slowly, in which case we would bill £24.20 month 1, £24.20 month 2 and £0 month 3 (this equates to £16.13/month)